coreos/docs/os/customizing-docker.md

 ```

-## Using a dockercfg File for Authentication
+## Using a dockercfg file for authentication

 A json file `.dockercfg` can be created in your home directory that holds authentication information for a public or private Docker registry.